datasparq-intelligent-products/tsp-easyjet/README.md

 ## Evaluation

-To evaluate your submissions you should run
+You can test your code and evaluate your submissions using this call:

-`
+`python evaluate submission_teamX`

+The **total cost** for each sequence is what we will use for the final classification.

+---
-# ABOUT THIS CODE
+#### ABOUT THIS CODE
 This code has been partially developed for the Travelling Salesman Problem hackathon between Datasparq and easyJet.
 The original code is part of the Coursera course "Discrete Optimization", which can be found here: https://www.coursera.org/learn/discrete-optimization